UMass-Lowell plays in America East Tournament against the New Hampshire

 New Hampshire Wildcats (15-14, 9-7 America East) at UMass-Lowell River Hawks (25-7, 11-5 America East)

-The Wildcats’ record in America East play is 9-7.
-New Hampshire is sixth in the America East with 11.7 assists per game led by Kyree Brown averaging 3.8.
+The Wildcats are 9-7 in America East play.
+New Hampshire is ninth in the America East scoring 66.5 points per game and is shooting 39.7%.

 TOP PERFORMERS: Everette Hammond is averaging 13.7 points for the River Hawks.
-Coulibaly is averaging 11.4 points over the last 10 games for UMass-Lowell.
+Abdoul Karim Coulibaly is averaging 11.4 points and 7.5 rebounds over the past 10 games for UMass-Lowell.

 Clarence O. Daniels II is averaging 15.4 points and 10.8 rebounds for the Wildcats.
 Nick Johnson is averaging 12.9 points over the last 10 games for New Hampshire.